Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation

-Following the setup of \citet{chakraborty2019somatic}, we use data from the Cancer Genome Atlas (TCGA) program, a large and publicly available cancer genomics dataset.
-It contains somatic mutations from $ 10{,}295$ patients and spans $33$ different cancer types.
-We partition the samples in the dataset into $33$ datasets according to cancer-type annotation of each patient (see \citet{chakraborty2019somatic} for additional details on the data, as well as \citet[Appendix F]{masoero2019more} for more details on the data and the experimental setup).

-For each cancer type, we consider the task of predicting the number of new variants that will be observed in a follow-up sample given a pilot sample.
-To do so, we retain a small fraction of the data for purposes of training, and predict how many new variants will be observed in future samples.
+Following the empirical study of \citet{chakraborty2019somatic}, we make use of data from the Cancer Genome Atlas (TCGA), the largest publicly available cancer genomics dataset, containing somatic mutations from $ 10{,}295$ patients and spanning $33$ different cancer types.
+We partition the samples into $33$ smaller datasets according to cancer-type annotation of each patient.
+See \citet{chakraborty2019somatic} and \citet[Appendix F]{masoero2019more} for details on the data and the experimental setup.
+For each cancer type, we retain a small fraction of the data for purposes of training, and consider the task of estimating the number of new variants that will be observed in a follow-up sample given a pilot sample.
 We validate our estimates by comparing the estimate $\estpred{N}{M}$ of the number of distinct variants to the true value, obtained by extrapolating to the remaining data.
-To assess the variability and error in our estimates, we repeat for every cancer type the experiment on $S=1{,}000$ random subsets of the data, each obtained by randomly subsampling without replacement from the full sample.
+To assess the variability and error in our estimates, we repeat for every cancer type the experiment on $S=1{,}000$ subsets of the data, each obtained by randomly subsampling without replacement from the full sample.